otrw/docker-projects/libation/README.md

      libation_books:
        name: libation_books
    ```
-**Note** You can also use the `.env` file to specifiy specific directories for confirguration files like the database.
+**Note** You can also use the `.env` file to specify specific directories for configuration files like the database.
 By default, if this is not set, Libation will just use the `config` directory.
 More info can be found [here](https://github.com/rmcrackan/Libation/blob/master/Documentation/Docker.md)

 4. **Launch the container**